kdsohn/Repetier-Firmware/README.md

 M3902 Z0            - to shift your active zOffset to the zMatrix.
 The M3006 zOffset will be zero afterwards.
 The zMatrix is altered within Ram and might be saved to EEPROM[n] with M3902 S[n] afterwards.
 M3902 Sn            - to save the active Matrix to position n = {1..9}
 M3902 Z0 S1         - to shift the zOffset to your zMatrix and save the Matrix at position 1.
 This is an example to show that the options of M3902 can be combined.
+M3911 S6000 P9000 E-30 - to limit extrusion when getting high digits because of overextrusion (Example: -10% per 1000 digits starting from 6000 digits)
 M3939 Fn St1 Pt2 Ex Iy Rm   - to messure a curve of your Filaments velocity over digits -> viscosity.

 M3920 Sb - to go into or switch back from SilentMode (This will lower your steppers current to an alternative profile)